Rogue One: The British Army And A Star Wars Story

 Who better to engage as extras to film an intergalactic air battle than those who do it as their day job?

-The production crew of the upcoming Rogue One: A Star Wars Story did just that, recruiting actors from the British forces whose CVs include flying attack helicopter missions over hostile territory.
+The production crew of Rogue One: A Star Wars Story did just that, recruiting actors from the British forces whose CVs include flying attack helicopter missions over hostile territory.

 Although they’re sworn to secrecy, Julie Knox has spoken exclusively to some of those involved…